 Mancala is one of the world's oldest games, originally from Africa.
 Like many classic games, there are a number of variations, so players should be sure to agree on all rules ahead of time.
-Once that is taken care of, here are some basic strategies:

 - If you are going first, starting with your third hole is generally considered to be the best opening move.
 This will land your last piece in your mancala zone, not only scoring you a point but immediately giving you a second move before your turn is over.
 (If you are not playing on the standard board with four stones per hole, simply start with whatever hold lands the last piece in your mancala.)